cobwebch/external_import/Documentation/Administration/MmRelations/Index.rst

 settings, as it is not traditional behaviour for TYPO3 MM-relations.
 It should be possible with IRRE, but this isn't supported yet.

+Also note that these extra operations assume that the MM-relation is defined as originating **from** the currently imported table.
+This means that if you are importing table "foo" and its relations to table "bar", the import script assumes that the foreign keys of table "foo" are going into the :code:`uid_local` column.
+Importing from the "other" side is not supported yet.

 .. _administration-mm-example: